Anchal1508/Stroke-Prediction-WebApp/README.md

 • Folder link for __Code__, __Algorithms used__ and __Accuracy__ of the model..
 Click the link mentioned below for the same:<br />
 Link:  [github.com/Anchal1508/Machine-Learning-Projects/Stroke Prediction/](https://github.com/Anchal1508/Machine-Learning-Projects/tree/main/Stroke%20Prediction)

+• Link for WebApp, you can visit : [stroke-prediction-webapp](https://strokeprediction-webapp.herokuapp.com/)

 • A glimpse of the web app:

 1 .
 GUI interface